 Schultz interpreted these results to mean that the release of dopamine in the reward circuit signals a reward prediction error.
 In other words, dopamine is released not when you get a reward, but rather when you get more reward than you were expecting to get.
 In other words, when your prediction about the amount of reward was wrong.

-And what do you learn?
-Well, you learn associations between the current situation and the arrival of a reward.
+We learn associations between the current situation and the arrival of a reward.
 So then the next time you’re in a similar situation, you’ll be able to make a better prediction about what’s going to happen.

 Learn more about how our DNA can significantly influence whether we become addicts